How Far We’ve Come Since the IBM PC was introduced in 1981

 • Early Games (a kids game for my son, Adrian).

 I started Adrian on the PC at age 2, sitting him on my lap and using a piece of cardboard to mask off most of the keyboard so only the number keypad was visible.
 Early Games started by teaching the shapes of numbers — a 3 looks like an 8 but with its loops open on the left, and a 5 looks like an upside-down 2.
-Today Adrian is 39, and he has two kids of his own.
+Today Adrian is 40, and he has two kids of his own.

 Kids these days start using smartphones and tablet computers at even earlier ages.
 And our elderly parents age 82 and over can also use them, as discussed in An iPad for All Ages.

 Oh by the way, even my Philips Sonicare toothbrush has an embedded microprocessor that’s faster than that the original IBM PC – much faster.
 It’s actually ten times faster than the $3.5 million IBM mainframe I worked on in the mid-1970’s.
 The iPhone SE I carry in my pocket is about 1,800 times faster than the mainframe.
 And, my Apple iBook Air, with M2 processor, has a 16-core dedicated neural engine capable of executing 15.8 trillion operations per second.
-That’s over 15 million times faster than the mainframe that once supported the nation’s largest hospitals with hundreds of simultaneous units, and it’s all mine.
+That’s over 15 million times faster than the mainframe that once supported the nation’s largest hospitals with hundreds of simultaneous users, and it’s all mine.

 I find it amazing that all of us can have that much computing power in our pockets, or on our wrists, with wireless Internet access to the world.
 How time flies — exponentially, according to Moore’s Law.